Such a strange little boy he is, Ben Guggenheim.

 And what there is none of he must have, today!

-Amnon likes to do things his own way, and at his own convenience.
+Ben likes to do things his own way, and at his own convenience.
 His parents are nerds, who enforce and observe every rule.
 One late evening, his parents decide to comply with his wishes and take the boy to the playground, where shortly after he realizes that “to every thing there is a season, and a time to every purpose under the heaven” (Ecclesiastes ch.3).
-And so, through the “plot”, Amnon comes to an organic understanding of the value of order, and his parents realize the crucial importance of its occasional disturbance.
+And so, a little flexibility helps young Ben’s parents to resolve their impasse with their stubborn, high-spirited son, as all three learn from each other.
+This charmingly illustrated tale makes a perfect bedtime story for energetic kids everywhere.

 Janury 2021 | 38 pp. | Age 4+ | English translation available | Rights Sold: English (world), Hebrew